zangue/prest/README.md

 ```php
 array getHeaders ()
 ```
-Returns the request headers, empty array if no headers set.
+Returns the request headers, empty array if no headers were set.

 ```php
 Prest contentType (string $value)